 A dual-personnel card has only one affiliation icon (even if dual-personnel card, it has only one affiliation at a time) which may be used for staffing by either of the personnel, but not both.
-For example, Third and Fourth may contribute one icon and one icon toward staffing a Borg Cube, but not two icons.
+For example, Third and Fourth may contribute one sicon and one sicon toward staffing a Borg Cube, but not two sicons.